Signing-day updates: Chris Roland denies USC, signs with the Arizona Wildcats

 Arizona has added another defensive back but has lost a defensive end.

-Cornerback Maurice Gaines is the latest player to sign his National Letter of Intent with the Wildcats.
+Cornerback Maurice Gaines is the latest player to sign his national letter of intent Letter of Intent with the Wildcats.
 Gaines is originally from the Bay Area but attended St. Thomas More School in Connecticut this year.

 🏈| Name: Maurice Gaines🏫| School: St. Thomas More📍| Hometown: Oakland, CA#EraZona19 | #BearDown pic.twitter.com/9pcecFjD96— Arizona Football (@ArizonaFBall) December 19, 2018